Train With Purpose: Intentional Preparation for the Demands of the Job

 Training, by contrast, is deliberate.
 It is structured, progressive, and adaptable.
 It prepares you for the physical demands of the job rather than simply exhausting you in the moment.
 It enhances performance.
 It does not compete with it.

 In professional sport, preparation is never accidental.
-Workloads are progressed deliberately.
+Workloads progress deliberately.
 Recovery is scheduled.
 Performance is measured.
 Adjustments are made before breakdown occurs.

-Firefighters operate in a similarly high-demand environment—often without predictable schedules, without second chances, and with much more at stake.
+Firefighters operate in environments defined by consequence — without predictable schedules, without second chances, and often with lives on the line.

-Training with purpose begins with intention—preparation built around the demands of the job.
+Training with purpose begins with intention — preparation built around the demands of the job, not the latest trend in the gym.

 The 7 Foundations of Training With Purpose